vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 # Part IV: Interacting with your Kitties
 _This is tutorial steps you through building a fully functional dapp for managing Substrate Kitties._

-## Goal
+## Learning outcomes

-Learn how to create the dispatchable functions for the Kitty pallet.
+:arrow_right: Learn how to create a dispatchable function and reusable helper functions.
 ## Overview

 With parts I, II and III of this tutorial, we've build the core components of our NFT chain.
 Users can now create and track ownership of